English

 Can accurate items be removed from my credit report?

-No, under FCRA, accurate negatives stay 7-10 years from delinquency—they can’t be legally deleted early just for being bad.[1][6]
-Disputes fail unless unverifiable; wait them out or try goodwill.[2][3]
+No, under FCRA, accurate negatives stay 7-10 years from delinquency, they can't be legally deleted early just for being bad.
+Disputes fail unless unverifiable; wait them out or try goodwill.

 What's a goodwill deletion letter, and does it work?